THIS ARTICLE HAS BEEN REVIEWED BY DR. ROLANDA WILKERSON

 Because central heating is a dry heat, it can cause problems, even if it won’t actually cause dandruff.

 Spending a lot of time in a centrally heated environment – as you tend to do on cold winter days – dries out your scalp.

 This can exacerbate the flaking and dry skin common to dandruff, even causing a dandruff flare up if you’re susceptible to dandruff.

 Luckily, it’s easy to combat this: you just need to give your scalp more moisture.

-Which means you’ll be relieving your hot, itchy scalp from dandruff and keeping it moisturised at the same time – two birds with one stone.
+Which means you’ll be saving your head from dandruff and keeping it moisturized at the same time – two birds with one stone.